Jonathan2251/lbd/_sources/gpu.rst.txt

   b_1& b_2& b_3
   \end{vmatrix}

-The cross product in **2D** is defined by the formula and can be represented with matrix notation as proved here
+The cross product in **2D** is defined by a formula and can be represented
+with matrix notation, as proven here
 [#cross-product-2d-proof]_ [#cross-product-2d-proof2]_.

 .. math::